gustavNdamukong/userManager/README.md

     -DB type used is a MySQL DB using mysqli queries -Create a database called 'user_manager'
-    -The sql file to populate the DB is found in the userManager.sql file -The user credentials to use in setting up the DB are found in includes/settings.php
+    -The sql file to populate the DB is found in the user_manager.sql file -The user credentials to use in setting up the DB are found in config/Config.php